kptdev/kpt/site/reference/cli/fn/sink/README.md

 <!--mdtogo:Long-->

 ```
-kpt fn sink DIR [flags]
+kpt fn sink [DIR] [flags]

 DIR:
   Path to a local directory to write resources to.
+Defaults to the current
+  working directory.
 Directory must exist.
 ```

 <!--mdtogo-->